Differentiable Model Selection for Ensemble Learning: Introduction

+Recently, the concept of differentiable model selection has emerged, aiming to incorporate the model selection process into the training process itself \citep{dona2021differentiable,sheth2020differentiable,fu2016drmad}.
+This approach leverages gradient-based methods to optimize model selection, proving particularly beneficial in areas like neural architecture search.
+The motivation behind differentiable model selection lies in the potential to automate and optimize the model selection process, thereby leading to superior models and more efficient selection procedures.
+Despite its promises, however, it remains non-trivial how to design effective differentiable model selection strategies and the use of gradient-based methods alone further enhances the risk of converging to local optima which can lead to suboptimal model selection.

+In light of these challenges, this paper proposes a novel framework for differentiable model selection specifically tailored for ensemble learning.
+This framework integrates machine learning and combinatorial optimization to learn the selection of ensemble members by modeling the selection process as an optimization problem leading to optimal selections within the prescribed context.

-\paragraph{\bf Contributions.} This paper focuses on addressing that difficulty and makes the following contributions: {\bf (1)} It proposes an ensemble learning framework based on an integration of machine learning and optimization to derive a consensus mechanism to compose accurate predictions from a pretrained ensemble.
-The proposed strategy, called \emph{end-to-end Multiagent Ensemble Learning (e2e-MEL)} learns to identify an appropriate \emph{sub-ensemble} from which predictions are collected and combined \emph{for a particular input sample}. {\bf (2)} It shows how to cast the selection and aggregation of ensemble agent predictions as a differentiable optimization problem, which is parameterized by a deep neural network and trained end-to-end within the ensemble learning model. {\bf (3)} An analysis on challenging learning tasks demonstrates the strengths of this idea: e2e-MEL is found to outperform models that attempt to select individual ensemble members as well as conventional consensus rules typically applied in ensemble learning, implying much higher ability to leverage error diversity than conventional consensus rules.
+\paragraph{\bf Contributions.} In more detail, this paper makes the following contributions: {\bf (1)} It proposes \emph{end-to-end Combinatorial Ensemble Learning (e2e-CEL)}, a novel ensemble learning framework that exploits an integration of ML and combinatorial optimization to compile specialized consensus rule \emph{for a particular input sample}. {\bf (2)} It shows how to cast the selection and aggregation of ensemble base learner predictions as a differentiable optimization problem, which is parameterized by a deep neural network and trained end-to-end within the ensemble learning task. {\bf (3)} An analysis of challenging learning tasks demonstrates the strengths of this idea: e2e-CEL outperforms models that attempt to select individual ensemble members, such as the optimal weighted combination of the individual ensemble members' predictions as well as conventional consensus rules, implying a much higher ability to leverage error diversity.

-These results are significant: they demonstrate the integration of constrained optimization and learning to be a key enabler to construct accurate multiagent ensemble learners as a step forward to enhance error robustness in modern machine learning tasks.
+These results demonstrate the integration of constrained optimization and learning to be a key enabler to enhance the effectiveness of model selection in machine learning tasks.

-To the best of the authors' knowledge, this paper presents the first adoption of symbolic learning to learn multiagent ensembles.